 Understanding and analyzing the market will be crucial components for businesses looking to break into the medical cannabis scene in coming years.

 PA's first medical cannabis dispensaries opened in February of 2018.
-As the first few dispensaries open in the Commonwealth, the initial response from patients has been good.
+As the first few dispensaries open in the Commonwealth, the initial response from medical marijuana consumers has been good.
 However, some speculate that the high level of regulation is causing a bottleneck and preventing people from the easy access to medicine that they would prefer.

 Slow and Steady

-As of February, over 17,000 potential patients have been registered for certification.
+As of February, over 17,000 potential medical marijuana consumers have been registered for certification.
 Of that number, 4,000 have visited an approved physician.
 State politicians are positive about the level of regulation and have compared the strategy of PA to nearby states like New York and New Jersey, where the rollout of the drug has been a slow and steady process.

-The focus for PA remains on providing medication for those in need, and Act 16 even outlines specific provisions for research studies that might help the medical community better understand how cannabis may help mitigate the effects of autism, epilepsy and other conditions included on the list.
+The focus for PA remains on providing medication for those in need, and Act 16 even outlines specific provisions for research studies that might help the medical community better understand how cannabis may help mitigate the effects of certain conditions.

 Pennsylvania will allow those in need to use cannabis, but the state is a long way from the recreational form of the drug that California and Colorado offer.
 It's hard to know for sure how the laws and regulations will change in coming years, but for now, getting access to medical cannabis in PA still requires you to jump through a few hoops.